Thirumanam Enum Nikkah: Filming

 Principal shooting of the film began in February 2012 in Chennai.
 The film was subsequently shot in ten-day schedules in periods during October and November.
 Scenes of actual Hindu and Muslim festivals like Golu at the Sri Adikesava Perumal Temple in Sriperumbudur and Avani Avittam as well as Ramadan in Malabar and Muharram in Hyderabad were captured for the film.
 The director explained that waiting till the actual ceremonies took place during the year added to the delay in shooting.
 After completing schedules in Kozhikode and Chennai, the makers headed to Hyderabad for the final schedule of the film, with combination scenes featuring Jai and Nazriya.
 The shooting of the film was wrapped in July 2013.

 Soundtrack

 The film's score and six-song soundtrack were composed by Ghibran, with lyrics written by Kadhal Mathi, Munna Shaoukat Ali, Karthik Netha, Parvathy, Thenmozhi and Nizami Brothers.
 The album was released as a soft launch on 15 December 2013 at Sathyam Cinemas in Chennai with the film's cast and crew being present.
 Prior to the launch, all the songs in the film were aired on Radio Mirchi as a part of promotional purposes.

-The album opened to positive response from critics and audiences.
-A reviewer from The Times of India wrote "Ghibran gets to explore a variety of genres and gives us a finely textured album that manages to find that sweet spot between being creative and being listener-friendly" giving a rating of 3 out of 5.
-Behindwoods hailed the soundtrack as "one of the best albums of the year" and rated 3.5 out of 5.
-Giving a rating of 3.25 out of 5, Indiaglitz stated the album as "another chart-topper from Ghibran".
-Karthik Srinivasan of Milliblog stated the soundtrack as "mind-boggling", with Vipin Nair of Music Aloud stated "Ghibran continues his amazing form in 2014 as well, pulling off another winner in Thirumanam Enum Nikkah" giving 8.5 out of 10 to the album.